Set Up PCC eRx User Access

 Indicate whether or not the user needs access to reports that are embedded inside PCC eRx, and whether or not the user is a PCC eRx Administrator for your practice.

 PCC eRx Reporting: PCC EHR includes a collection of PCC eRx reports in the Report Library.
 The user does not need this permission to access those reports.
-The PCC eRx reporting tools are reports built into PCC eRx by our e-prescribing partner.
+The PCC eRx reporting tools are reports built into PCC eRx.

 PCC eRx Administrators: Your practice should have at least one PCC eRx Administrator.
 When you complete the EPCS process, you must have an administrator at your practice (who is not yourself).